Jeff Viernes

-Jeff Alvin Dumelod Viernes (born May 18, 1989) is a Filipino basketball coach and player.
-He is the head coach of the Malaysia men's national team and player-coach of the NS Matrix Basketball Club.
+Jeff Alvin Dumelod Viernes (born May 18, 1989) is a Filipino professional basketball player for the Sarangani Gripper Motorcycle Tire of the Maharlika Pilipinas Basketball League (MPBL).
+He also served as head coach from 2022 to 2023.

 Early life

-Viernes was born in May 18, 1989, in the province of Isabela.
+Viernes was born on May 18, 1989, in the province of Isabela.
 He hails from the town of Delfin Albano.
 He was inspired to take up basketball after watching Michael Jordan figure for the Chicago Bulls against the Utah Jazz in the Game 6 of the 1998 NBA Finals.

 Playing career

-Collegiate
+Collegiate career

 Viernes started his playing career for Metro Manila College in 2009 before moving to the University of Manila to play for the UM Hawks of the National Athletic Association of Schools, Colleges and Universities (NAASCU).
 In 2009, Viernes was named Rookie of the Year.
 In 2011, he was named season MVP.
 However Viernes moved to St. Claire College in Caloocan the following year after UM's decision to take a leave of absence from the NAASCU.
 He then suited up for the St. Clare College Saints.
 He would graduate from St. Clare by 2013.